flipcoder/midimech/README.md

   12
 ```

-You might prefer to think about this as a mode of Ionian Augmented intead, which the 3-4 shape but with a sharp 5:
+You might prefer to think about this as a mode of Ionian Augmented intead, which is the 3-4 shape but with a sharp 5:

 ```
 5